geek-cookbook/geek-cookbook/manuscript/recipies/cryptominer/monitor.md

 * [Altpocket](https://altpocket.io/?ref=ilVqdeWbAv) (A free web app which can auto-sync with certain exchanges and wallets)
 * [CoinTracking](https://cointracking.info?ref=F560640) - The top crypto-portfolio manager, by far.
 But it's expensive when you get to > 200 trades.
 You get what you pay for ;)

+#### Mobile Apps

+I've found the following iOS apps to be useful in tracking my portfolio (_really more for investing than mining though, since portfolio tracking requires a manual entry for each trade_)

+* [Delta](https://itunes.apple.com/us/app/delta-crypto-ico-portfolio/id1288676542?mt=8) (iOS) - Track your portfolio (losses/gains) and alert you to changes in the coins you watch
+* [Bitscreener](https://itunes.apple.com/app/apple-store/id1240849311?mt=8) )(iOS) - Track multiple currencies on a watchlist, and quickly view news/discussion per coin

 !!! note
-    Both of the links above are referral links.
+    Some of the links above are referral links.
 I get some goodies when you use them.

 ## Continue your adventure